druzsan/setup-matrix/README.md

 ### Reuse a matrix

-Sometimes you need to run different jobs os the same set of configurations, e.g. install python dependencies, check code quality and run unit tests.
+Sometimes you need to run different jobs on the same set of configurations, e.g. install python dependencies, check code quality and run unit tests.

 <details>